-As a key stakeholder that educates, connects, and advocates for nonprofits, the North Carolina Center for Nonprofits is embarking on a major year-long project to provide education programs regarding Medicaid transformation and its impact on our state’s nonprofits.
+As a key stakeholder that educates, connects, and advocates for nonprofits, the North Carolina Center for Nonprofits plans to provide education programs regarding value-based care and its impact on our state’s nonprofits.
 With the generous support of the Kate B. Reynolds Charitable Trust and Blue Cross and Blue Shield of North Carolina Foundation, the Center is honored to lead this educational effort.

 Project support provided by